AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 lifecycle and provide various quality gates at different levels with the goal to ensure robust and safe deployments for your AEM application changes and AEM product changes likewise.

-Adobe provides some quality gates out of the box, while others need to be implemented and configured by you.
+Adobe provides some quality gates out-of-the-box, while others need to be implemented and configured by you.
 The same quality gate can run at different stages in the lifecycle, some can even be used in your own development setup and CI/CD.

-The out of the box provided quality gates ensure proper functioning of the AEM product in the context of your AEM application.
-Your own provided quality gates focus on proper functioning of your application's essential features and the most important user interactions.
-Together they ensure robust and safe automatic deployments for your changes and AEM product changes.
+The out-of-the-box provided quality gates ensure the AEM product functionality works as expected in the context of your AEM application.
+On the other hand, the custom quality gates you provide focus on validating that your application's essential features and user interactions work as expected.
+The two types of quality gates together ensure robust and safe automatic deployments for your code changes and AEM product changes.

 The quality gates are not a general purpose testing framework intended to cover your complete testing strategy.
 The AEM product undergoes extended testing before it reaches the AEM cloud service deployment process.
-Likewise, your application is expected to have a good quality already before it reaches the deployment process.
+Likewise, your application is expected to have a good quality already before it reaches the deployment phase.

 ## Quality Gates